IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/decision-graphs/index.rst

 .. index:: Tags Value

 Throughout the execution, the engine keeps a single value of the top-level type (currently, this type is called ``DataTags``), referred to as *Tags Value*.
 This value can be altered by :doc:`set nodes<set-node>`.
 At the end of the interview, this value holds the final tagging result.
 Additionally, the engine maintains a call stack of nodes.
 Pushing onto the stack is done by :doc:`call nodes<call-node>`.
-Poping is done by :doc:`end nodes<end-node>`.
+Popping is done by :doc:`end nodes<end-node>`.

 .. toctree::